CameronCT/nextjs-node-auth-system/README.md

 PM2 is a process management system that is used for both the front and backend.
 These aren't configured for use in development and are only configured to be used alongside CI/CD.

 ### Nginx Reverse Proxy
-Inside of `nginx.conf` you will find 5 server blocks.
+Inside of `./http/conf` you will find 4 server blocks across 2 configs.
 To give a brief description of this

 1. Backend Server
-2. CDN/Files Server (for personal files)
+2. CDN/Files Server
 3. Next/Frontend Server
 4. Catch All Block
-5. Catch All Block

 This is not recommended for people who are not familiar with Nginx.
 However if you have basic knowledge then this base configuration will help you.

 **If you are only using this template for the frontend, then you can easily deploy via Netlify for free without having to go through the Nginx configuration.**

-## Roadmap / Todo
-- Docker Configuration
+### Docker
+There is now a quick 1-command option to build all of your docker images and launch them as located in `docker-compose.yml`

+You can start a production build doing `npm run start:production`